shpandey07/Master-Thesis/README.md

 - Which database is most performant on CRUD operations (especially read operations) in terms of time and space requirements?
 - How does introducing indexes change time and space requirements for CRUD operations?
 - Which limitations exist when querying high-connected data (oversmoothing with low number of „hops“, high performance loss, high space requirements despite batching by querying complete graph with low number of „hops“)?
-- (Is it possible to further increase the performance (e.g., parallelized access using multiple threads or denormalized tables)?)

 When should we use which database (guidelines)?